 The passivity of citizens towards the burning problem is not accidental.
 The awareness is limited, and the responsibility for this primarily belongs to the state.
-Lidija Kesar from NGO Fractal explained why citizens seem uninterested in what kind of air they breathe:
+Lidija Kesar from NGO Fractal explained why citizens seem uninterest-

 "It should be pointed out that in general education, little attention is paid to the state of the environment and the effects of this state on public health.
 Therefore, citizens can not be expected to be ready to monitor the available air pollution information without difficulty.
 Even in an attempt to get information on their own, most citizens do not know where to find information of importance.
 If they find them, they are forced to interpret the tables and charts missible amounts of hazardous substances on health.
 The themselves, to investigate the effects of exceeding the per-